BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

-# Pre-Configured Lottery Game Templates

-## 6/42 Lotto;  £25,000 Jackpot
-1 in 6 Chance of Winning a prize under 25
-1 in 14.5 Milion chance of hitting the $25,000 Jackpot Expected Payout: 35%
-Winning Prizes:

 ## 6/49 + 2/19 Super Lotto;  £25,000 Jackpot

 1 in 5 Chance of Winning a prize under 25
 1 in 45 Milion chance of hitting the $25,000 Jackpot Expected Payout: 28%